lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     Run the *input.lammps* file using LAMMPS.
-As can be seen from *species.log*, only one species is detected, called *Si192O384*, which is the entire system.
+As seen from *species.log*, only one species is detected, called *Si192O384*, representing the entire system.

 ..  container:: justify

-    As the simulation progresses, you can see that the charges of the atoms are fluctuating since the charge of every individual atom is adjusting to its local environment.
+    As the simulation progresses, you can see that the charges of the atoms are fluctuating since the charge of every individual atom is adjusting to its local environment in real time.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/average-charge-light.png
     :alt: Charge of silica during equilibration with reaxff and LAMMPS